 We process personal data in relation to:

-Our current and former employees, contractors and other workers (to make reading this notice easier, we refer to all of these people as “employees”)
+- our current and former employees (including apprentices), contractors and other workers (to make reading this notice easier, we refer to all of these people as “employees”);

-The employees, contractors and workers of our external stakeholders, including clients and
+- the employees, contractors, consultants and workers of our external stakeholders, including clients and suppliers; and

-We process your personal data in order to carry out our business operations and administration, and to provide information and services to clients.
+We process your personal data in order to carry out our business operations and administration, and to provide information and services to our clients and customers.
 Examples of why we might process your personal data include:

-HR and Finance admin – for example, payroll, pensions and benefits
+- HR and Finance administration – for example, payroll, pensions and benefits;

-If you are not one of our employees, we process your personal data as part of our legitimate interest in carrying out our routine business operations and administration, and to provide information and services to clients.
+If you are not one of our employees, we process your personal data as part of our legitimate interest in carrying out our routine business operations and administration, and to provide information and services to our clients and customers.

 We may need to process special categories of personal data (such as health data) for the purpose of fulfilling our legal duties in connection with the health and safety of people affected by our businesses.

 We are also required to process certain personal data in order to meet other legal requirements.
-For example, Ofgem requires us to participate in industry data-sharing arrangements regarding the premises connected to our energy networks.
+For example, Ofgem and Ofwat require us to participate in industry data-sharing arrangements regarding the premises connected to our utility networks.